vizslaman1/wanted-queries/README.md

 * Date of Warrant/Violation: Required, 8 characters in length, numeric in MMDDYYYY format (allows dates from 1900 to today +1 day, to account for time zone differences)
 * Drivers License: Optional, 1-20 characters in length, any characters allowed, if included requires DL State & DL Expiration Year
 * DL State: Optional, 2 characters in length, State Abbreviations only, if included requires Drivers License & DL Expiration Year
-* DL Expiration Year: Optional, 4 characters in length, numeric in YYYY format, if included requires Drivers License & DL State
+* DL Expiration Date: Optional, 8 characters in length, numeric in MMDDYYYY format, if included requires Drivers License & DL State
 * License Plate: Optional, 5-8 alphanumeric characters in length, if included requires License State & License Year
 * License State: Optional, 2 characters in length, State Abbreviations only, if included requires License Plate and License Year
-* License Year: Optional, 4 characters in length, numeric in YYYY format, if included requires License Plate and License Year
+* License Expiration Date: Optional, 8 characters in length, numeric in MMDDYYYY format, if included requires License Plate and License Year

 ##### Results
 Upon successful entry, a text message will be created, which consists of each of the values entered, separated by a '.' - any optional fields left blank will still be denoted in the message by an additional '.'